-During my years in worship ministry, along with an amazing team, I wrote and produced many songs that are part of the worship services at Covenant Love to present day.
+During my early years in worship ministry, along with an amazing team, I wrote and produced many songs that are part of the worship services at Covenant Love to present day.

 My experience in Worship Ministry for over 20 years, turned my perspective of what God desires concerning worship, upside down!
 One of my paths is to communicate that perspective with worship leaders and teams and inspire them through my experience in that same area.
 My musical journey from choir member, to band member, the praise team leader to shepherd of a worship ministry, affords me a wide array of perspectives that can be very helpful to every member of the team, no matter what role they fill.
 This awakening inspired THE WORSHIP LIFE Blog and teaching series.

 Through those years I developed a deep desire to live a life that declares Jesus Christ, His love and reconciliation not just sing about it.
 Although I certainly felt the call to celebrate, through my MUSIC, the wonderful life of freedom we’ve been given in the extravagant love of God, I also felt the stirring to bring healing and encouragement to others in their life of faith, relationships, ministry and purpose through writing.
 This is where the blogging comes in.